 Why Is Touch Important?

 It's not only humans that need touch.
-Primates also often pick at each other's fur throughout the day.
-For instance, it has been observed that the gelada baboon grooms for about 17 percent of its waking hours.
-Among the various reasons why primates do touch each other is to ease tensions among the group in social situations.
+Primates often pick at each other's fur throughout the day.
+It has been observed that the gelada baboon grooms for about 17 percent of its waking hours.
+Among the various reasons why primates touch each other is the need to ease tensions in social settings.

-The hormone Oxytocin is another benefit of physical touch or acts of cuddling.
-Oxytocin helps humans connect to others and promotes feel-good sensations that foster a sense of well-being and happiness.
+The release of the hormone oxytocin is another benefit of physical touch. oxytocin helps humans form emotional connection to one another and creates sensations that foster a sense of well-being and happiness.
 Even if we aren't bonding with babies, adults can still benefit from the various rewards of an oxytocin release with friends, partners, or even animals.

 3 Positive Health Manifestations from Touch